Balloon angioplasty for cerebral vasospasm

 An endovascular balloon catheter has been passed through a guiding catheter in the left ICA and directed into the left M1 segment over a micro guide wire.
 The two markers indicate the proximal and distal extent of the balloon (white arrows).
 The balloon has been inflated in the middle cerebral artery (black arrows).

-After angioplasty the left MCA is of normal calibre.
+After angioplasty the left MCA is of normal caliber.
 Left hemisphere perfusion is significantly improved.